ferugi/learning/LEARNINGPLAN.md

 ## Cloud Services

 Cloud services and providers.
-There's undoutably more tools to add here.
+There's undoubtedly more tools to add here.

 ### Azure